pxw-paul/pxw-lib-sql/README.md

 This is something that may help when creating queries.
 The macros in here were an idea I had to make a complex query.

 ### PXW.sample package
-The directory PXW/sample contains two txt files with the code for example classes.
-These are not cls files so they will not be install automatically.
+The directory PXW/sample contains two cls files with the code for example classes.
 The two classes are: a small Person object that can be used for testing.
 A set of Queries showing different ways to create the same results.
 I hope you will agree that the PXW way looks nicer.

 ## Known issues